carriemacfarlane/carriewritesdocs/blog/2024-11-23-flowchart.md

 ### Question

-* How to design a flowchart
+* How should I design a flowchart?

 ### Answers